TOP 25 things to bring on a Himalayan trek

 - Stability: High upper with two hooks on top provides excellent support on any terrain.

 Lightweight: 555 g per shoe in size 8.5 Complete review here

 12. Water purifying tablets +Water Bottle

-This is an award winning product,amazing for trekkers.
+This is an award-winning product, excellent for trekkers.

-*Filters up to 1,000 litres of water *Removes 99.9999% of waterborne bacteria *Reduces turbidity, filtering down to 0.2 microns *Lightweight: weighs less than 60 grams *Does not use iodine or iodinized resin *Contains no chemicals (and is BPA-free), uses no batteries, has no moving parts *High flow rate; no after taste (because no iodine or chlorine are used) *Easy to clean.
+*Filters up to 1,000 liters of water? *Removes 99.9999% of waterborne bacteria *Reduces turbidity, filtering down to 0.2 microns *Lightweight: weighs less than 60 grams *Does not use iodine or iodinated resin *Contains no chemicals (and is BPA-free), uses no batteries, has no moving parts *High flow rate; no after taste (because no iodine or chlorine are used) *Easy to clean.
 Can be stored and used periodically.
-Just keep uncapped so it can dry thoroughly. *Very durable, made of impact resistant plastic *No shelf life.
+Just keep uncapped so it can dry thoroughly. *Very durable, made of impact-resistant plastic *No shelf life.
 LifeStraw can be stored indefinitely

 15. Sewing kit